 In addition, the non-employee director compensation policy contains an ownership guideline requiring members of the Board to own shares with a value of at least three times the then-current annual retainer.
 A newly appointed director is subject to this guideline within three years after the director's first appointment to the Board.
 Compensation under our compensation policy is subject to the annual limits on non-employee director compensation set forth in our 2016 Incentive Award Plan, referred to herein as the 2016 Plan.
 Our Board or its authorized committee may modify the non-employee director compensation policy from time to time in the exercise of its business judgment, considering such factors and circumstances as it shall deem relevant from time to time, subject to the annual limit on non-employee director compensation set forth in the 2016 Plan.
-As provided in the 2016 Plan, our Board or its authorized committee may make exceptions to this limit for individual non-employee directors in extraordinary circumstances, as the Board or its authorized committee may make discretion, provided that the non-employee director receiving such additional compensation may not participate in the decision to award such compensation or in other compensation decisions involving non-employee directors.
+As provided in the 2016 Plan, our Board or its authorized committee may make exceptions to this limit for individual non-employee director receiving such additional compensation may not participate in the decision to award such compensation or in other compensation decisions involving non-employee directors.